Increasing operating margins: Four principles you need to know

 The easiest way to make a business more lucrative is to understand the drivers of top-line revenue and analyze margins on a customer, product, and market basis.
 Use these proven principles as you strengthen your organization and increase operating margins.

 The easiest way to make a business more lucrative is to first understand the drivers for top-line revenue (most notably pricing strategies) and analyze margins on a customer, product, and market basis.
 Here are four principles to keep in mind.

-1. Determine if your No. 1 goal is profit or cash flow
+1. Determine if cash flow or profit is your No. 1 goal

 You can strategize to maximize profits or cash flow but not both.
 This may seem counterintuitive — shouldn’t everyone try to maximize profits?
 Not necessarily.
 Some organizations prefer to maximize cash flow, particularly those that have limited funding resources or have a desire to return cash to the ownership group.
 This means that evaluating payment terms, discounts, and collectability is as important as the price.
-In some cases, getting 98 percent of your list price in 15 days is preferable to having working capital tied up with customers who pay 100 percent of your list price but take 90 days to do it.
+In some cases, getting 98% of your list price in 15 days is preferable to having working capital tied up with customers who pay 100% of your list price but take 90 days to do it.

 You can strategize to maximize profits or cash flow but not both.